The Top Three Regrets of the Dying

 He was asking, and taking action on, this question well before his diagnosis.
 He gets it.

-Faced with your mortality you will never say you wish you would have played life small and stayed afraid of your big dream or big love.
+Bringing this full circle…faced with your mortality you will never say you wish you would have played small and put yourself last.

 In fact the top three regrets of the dying* are: